How to catch typos and keep your reputation intact

 Before we start, don’t rely solely on your spellchecker.
 I repeat, DO NOT rely on your spellchecker.
 Sure, they’ll pick out some errors, but not all!

 The best way to show the editing and proofreading process for your content would be to talk you through the process my content team go through.
+For ease, I’ve broken these down into five simple steps.

 Imagine you’ve written a piece of content; Checkatrade profile copy, website content, a blog, or a social media post.

-Step 1 – Read what you’ve written.
-It’s likely there will be a lot of changes
+Step 1 – Read what you’ve written

 Sounds simple enough, right?
 But not everyone does this first step.

-Whenever you write a piece of content without properly reading it back through, this is called your ‘first draft’.
+Whenever you write a piece of content without properly reading it through, this is called your ‘first draft’.

 Sorry to break this to you, but the first draft always sucks.
 This is why you can never just publish some content without reading it back.

 So take the time to read back through your work.
 This will work even better if you read it out loud.
-If you find you’re stumbling over words or you keep running out of breath, you need to shorten your sentences and add punctuation.
+If you find you’re stumbling over words or keep running out of breath, you need to shorten your sentences and add punctuation.

 Make corrections and keep an eye out for spelling and grammar errors.
 In a first draft, it’s very likely there will be typos, especially if you’re on your phone.
 Don’t get stung by auto-correct!

-Done and dusted after this read through?
+Done and dusted after this read-through?
 NO, that’s not you anymore.

 Step 2 – Read it again after you’ve made all of your changes

 You’ve read the first draft, and you may have surprised yourself with how many changes you made.
-But you still need to read through it again.
+But you still need to read it through again.

 Now can you publish it?
 Afraid not.